 - Scissors

-How to Make Plantable Seed Paper
+How to Make DIY Seed Paper

 Fill your blender about 3/4 full with water.
 Rip the white paper into small pieces and add to the blender.
 Let the paper sit in the blender of water and soak for about 20 minutes before blending.

 Your finished paper pulp should be the consistency of oatmeal.
-Spread the pulp onto parchment or wax paper lined cookie sheets.
+Spread the pulp onto parchment or wax paper-lined baking sheets.
 Pat to spread evenly.
-Note: The paper pulp will be about 1/2 inch thick at this point because it is still full of water.

-Cover the pulp sheets with a cotton towel and pat to get as much water out as possible.
+Cover with a cotton towel and pat to get as much water out as possible.
 I did this about four times and used about 8 old dish towels.
 Make sure to get the water out of the edges of your paper as well.
 The more water you get out the faster your paper will dry.

 Let your seed paper dry in a warm, dry place.
 It took about 24 hours for mine to dry completely.
-To finish, cut your paper into cards that are slightly smaller than the envelope.
-If your paper is wavy, just bend slightly to straighten.
+To finish, cut your seed paper into cards that are slightly smaller than the envelope.
+If your paper is wavy, bend slightly to straighten.

-Supplies and Instructions to Make “Let Love Bloom” Envelopes
+Supplies and Instructions to Make Envelopes

 - A sharp precision knife

-- Ruler or straight edge
+- Ruler or straight-edge

 - A glue stick